 The CI case

 The “one keypress” framing undersells the CI runner exposure.
 An interactive developer at least sees the dialog under normal circumstances.
 A CI runner configured to clone and open repos non-interactively has no prompt at all.
-The Adversa AI TrustFall research 4 (published May 7, 2026) addresses this directly in their excerpt: “a cloned repo run unsandboxed code with one keypress, and on CI runners with none.”
+The Adversa AI TrustFall research 4 (published May 7, 2026) addresses this directly: a cloned repo runs unsandboxed code with one keypress, and on CI runners with none.

 From dialog bypass to MCP execution